tleunen/pixi-multistyle-text/README.md

 #### `textStyles`
 Type: `[String:Object]`

 Each key of this dictionary should match with a tag in the text.
-Use the key `def` for the default style.
+Use the key `default` for the default style.

 The style object can have these properties: